GHG Emissions Reduction Program

 We focus on operational practices and innovative technologies to reduce methane emissions.

 Through solution gas conservation and pneumatic controller retrofit projects in our Alberta primary heavy oil operations, we are achieving significant methane emission reductions.
-We also expanded our use of vapour combustor technology to convert methane to CO2 at our heavy oil operations when methane cannot be conserved, resulting in less carbon dioxide equivalent (CO2e) emissions.
-From 2018 to 2021, our pneumatic retrofits and removals reduced CO2e emissions by 640,000 tonnes.
+We have expanded our use of vapour combustor technology to convert methane to CO2 at our heavy oil operations when methane cannot be conserved, resulting in less carbon dioxide equivalent (CO2e) emissions.

 Fugitive emissions – leak detection and repair